Giorgina has been involved in acting and drama teaching from 1996.

 Works directed:

-Director of the Cultural Association International Acting Society and Dean of International Acting School Rome.
+Director of the Cultural Association International Acting Society and Head of International Acting School Rome.

 Graduated ‘actress’ at the Italian National Drama School «Silvio D’Amico», has worked in the theatre and in cinema (see ACTRESS), meanwhile she has continued her acting training and studies incessantly in Europe and in the States, in order to develop her craft and find answers about talent and creativity.